KunYi/Simple-UEFI-Bootloader/README.md

 **Change Log:**

-V1.2 - Resolved a major issue that prevented larger SYSV ABI kernels (ELF) from running.
-(1/8/2018)
+V1.2 (1/8/2018) - Resolved a major issue that prevented larger SYSV ABI kernels (ELF, Mach-O) from running.
+As far as I can tell everything works properly and completely now.

-V1.1 - Code organization and build system uploaded.
+V1.1 (1/7/2018) - Code organization and build system uploaded.
 Also fixed bugs.
-(1/7/2018)

-V1.0 - Initial release.
+V1.0 (1/5/2018) - Initial release.
 Fully featured for PE32+ images.
-(1/5/2018)